DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Introduction

-\item Saliency-Aware Approximate Attention: We propose an approximate attention mechanism that exploits activation sparsity to eliminate redundant context updates, reducing the complexity of the attention operation.
+\item Saliency-aware approximate attention: We propose an approximate attention scheme that exploits activation sparsity to eliminate redundant context updates, reducing the complexity of the attention operation.

-\item Scalable Throughput Improvement: We demonstrate that \ours scales robustly with increasing parallel decoding degrees ($n_u$).
-Across LLaDA and Dream models, \ours achieves up to 7.6$\times$ and 9.6$\times$ higher throughput, respectively, while preserving baseline accuracy across reasoning and code-generation benchmarks. \end{itemize}
+\item Scalable sparse inference: We demonstrate that \ours scales robustly with increasing parallel decoding degrees ($n_u$).
+Across LLaDA and Dream models, \ours achieves up to 7.6$\times$ and 9.6$\times$ higher throughput while preserving baseline accuracy across reasoning and code-generation benchmarks. \end{itemize}